 So, let’s look at some of the revenue impacting biases that can harm your online business and see whether we can turn them around in your favour.

 People who assume that their own beliefs/opinions/values reflect those of society suffer from false-consensus effect bias.
-Everyone hates carousels because they move to quickly before you can read them, everyone closes pop ups without even reading them and so on, for example.
+Everyone hates carousels because they move too quickly before you can read them, everyone closes pop-ups without even reading them and so on, for example.

 But, what they really hate is distracting, poorly executed advertising devices that intrude and deflect them off their scent trail.

 It can be difficult to look at your website like a customer.
 Your knowledge about your products/services is just too great and everything on your website is abundantly clear to you; therefore, involve others who can help you and make it easier for your customers to see what you have to offer using content they will understand.

 And, that goes for design and customer experience too.
 You need people who aren’t biased through their involvement with your original designs and can look at your website objectively.